 A view of Georgetown looking up the Potomac

 All the land the government needed in the District for the capital city would be deeded to the government which would then divide it into public squares, streets and house lots.
-The proprietors would get 25 pounds or about $67 an acre for land the government used for public buildings and squares.
+The proprietors would get about $67 (25 pounds in the local Maryland currency) an acre for land the government used for public buildings and squares.
 Half of the house lots would be returned to the proprietor.
 Half would be marketed by the government.
 The $4 million raised from those sales, not taxes, would finance construction of the public buildings.
 The original proprietors of the land would be eager to cooperate because they too would profit handsomely in sales of the house lots they owned.
-No one thought of what might happen if the lots didn't raise enough money for the public buildings.
+No one thought about what might happen if the lots didn't raise enough money for the public buildings.

 1200 squares divided into narrow building lots to raise $4 million for the commissioners and $4 million for a dozen or so land owners....